 Ms. Soeder has been involved in the drafting of technical corrections to the Internal Revenue Code, several publications of the Practicing Law Institute, CIFA and NABL regarding arbitrage and rebate, multi-family housing, pooled and SRF financings.
-She has served on the Board of Directors of NABL (1997, 1998, 1999) and currently serves on the Board of Directors of the American College of Bond Counsel, and has also served as the Editor-in-Chief of NABL's Editorial Committee which compiled, published and updated Federal Taxation of Municipal Bonds.
-She has served as Chair of the Pooled Financings and Bond Banks' Panel at the Bond Attorney's Workshop as the only lawyer on the Council of Infrastructure Financing Authorities Market Regulatory Committee and has been a frequent panelist on arbitrage and rebate matters, multi-family housing issues, pooled loan financings, and private activity bond topics at the NABL's Bond Attorney's Workshop and its Arbitrage Workshop, as well as for the Practicing Law Institute, CIFA and other groups.
+She served on the Board of Directors of NABL and on the Board of Directors of the American College of Bond Counsel, and has also served as the Editor-in-Chief of NABL's Editorial Committee which compiled, published and updated Federal Taxation of Municipal Bonds.
+She has served as Chair of the Pooled Financings and Bond Banks' Panel at the Bond Attorney's Workshop, as the only lawyer on the Council of Infrastructure Financing Authorities Market Regulatory Committee, and has been a frequent panelist on arbitrage and rebate matters, multi-family housing issues, pooled loan financings, and private activity bond topics at the NABL's Bond Attorney's Workshop and its Arbitrage Workshop, as well as for the Practicing Law Institute, CIFA and other groups.

 Ms. Soeder received her LL.M. in Taxation from New York University, her J.D. from the University of Notre Dame, and her B.A. from the State University of New York at Oneonta.
 She is admitted to practice in the States of New York, Connecticut and Massachusetts.
 She is a member of the Bar Associations of New York State (Tax Section); Connecticut (Tax Section), and American (Tax Exempt Financing Section).
 She was previously a partner in the tax departments of Hawkins, Delafield & Wood and Nixon Peabody (formerly, Nixon, Hargrave, Devans & Doyle).

-In addition to law, Ms. Soeder has an ownership interest in a number of Nantucket Bed and Breakfasts and in a fashion and design company located in Nantucket and California, and is on the board of directors of and has an ownership interest in a genetics company headquartered in California.
-She is a licensed real estate broker in New York, Massachusetts, Colorado and New Mexico.
+In addition to law, Ms. Soeder has an ownership interest in a Nantucket Bed and Breakfast, in a fashion and design company located in Nantucket and California, and is on the board of directors of and has an ownership interest in a genetics company headquartered in California.
+She is a licensed real estate broker in Connecticut, New York, Massachusetts, Colorado and New Mexico.
 Ms. Soeder also was 2007 Connecticut Woman of the Year for her fundraising efforts for the Leukemia and Lymphoma Society.
-She currently serves as the Vice-President of the Theatre Workshop of Nantucket and of the Nantucket Comedy Festival.
+She currently serves on the boards of the Theatre Workshop of Nantucket and of the Nantucket Comedy Festival.

 Ernie Lorimer - Westport Office - Bond Partner.
 Focuses on representing participants in municipal finance transactions, and public and private companies and their investors.